oelizondo/git_finder/README.md

 			user = data;
 		});

-		Fetching all users: returns an array of 100 users.
+		Fetching all users: returns an array of 100 users at a time.
 		.fetchAllUsers(function(data){
 			users = data;
 		});